If you need some travel inspiration, here are some France bucket list ideas organized by month-places I’d still like to see and travel ideas for you.

 - Location: Saint-Tropez, Var department (Provence-Alpes-Côte d’Azur)

-[Update: On February 6, 2021 the organization announced that they were cancelling the March 28, 2021 race due to the extended health emergency in France.
-Runners can get a full refund and details of what will take place instead will be announced shortly.]
+[Update: On February 6, 2021 the organization announced that they were cancelling the March 28, 2021 race due to the extended health emergency in France but the race is a “go” for 2022.]

 The weather in France can be unpredictable in the month of March.
 I have been in Paris a couple of times when the temperature was 20° Celsius.
 But, during one visit it was cold, damp, rainy and about 7°C. Why do I remember this?
 I ran the Paris half marathon in the rain for 2 hours!